AbbasMohamadi/Discord-Mafia-Bot/README.md

 Developed by Abbas Mohmadi in 10/17/2020

-.role
+.role     randomly give roles to people in voice channel

-.m
+.m    mute all members

-.um
+.um   unmute all members

-.move <the new voice channel>
+.move <the new voice channel>   move all members to the new voice channel